hlacontainers/vtmak-rtiexec/README.md

 # X DISPLAY for the RTI Exec (required when using the RTI Assistant)
 DISPLAY=xserver:0

+# Example of installation directory of the VTMaK RTI (for mount example)
+RTI_HOME=/usr/local/makRti4.5
 ````

-The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server.
+The environment file should be used to tailor the composition to the local infrastructure, such as the address of the X Server, or the installation directory of the VTMaK RTI,

 Port 4000 is the default port on which the RTI Executive listens and port 5000 is the default port on which the Forwarder listens for connection requests from a Local RTI Component (LRC).

 By default the RTI Assistant is enabled.
 Therefore an X Display is required.

+Also note the text about the Qt files under `${RTI_HOME}/lib/gui`.
+The Qt files shipped with the RTI do work in the container image.
+As work-around the Qt files must be removed in order to force the RTI Executive to use the latest Qt version that is installed in the container image.
+More information can be found in the build instructions and Dockerfile.

 ## Container synopsis